-It’s a strong season for period production design Oscar contenders, with Barbara Ling’s work on Quentin Tarantino’s “Once Upon a Time in Hollywood” standing out as an early frontrunner.
+It’s a strong season for period production design Oscar contenders, with Barbara Ling’s work on Quentin Tarantino’s “Once Upon a Time in Hollywood” standing out as a frontrunner.
 She provides a 50-year facelift to Hollywood Blvd. and Westwood Village for Tarantino’s 1969 love letter to tinseltown, and recreated the creepy Spahn Ranch in the San Fernando Valley for the Manson Family lair.

-New York, meanwhile, is the center of attention in such contenders as Martin Scorsese’s gangster epic, “The Irishman,” Todd Phillips’ “Joker,” John Crowley’s “The Goldfinch,” and Edward Norton’s “Motherless Brooklyn.”
+New York, meanwhile, is the center of attention in such contenders as Martin Scorsese’s gangster epic, “The Irishman,” Todd Phillips’ “Joker,” and Edward Norton’s “Motherless Brooklyn.”
 “The Irishman,” of course, is the most anticipated saga, starring Robert De Niro, Al Pacino, and Joe Pesci, and production designer Bob Shaw overseas recreations for the ’50s, ’60s, ’70s and beyond for both familiar exteriors along with bars, restaurants, and hotels for nefarious meetings.

 Speaking of Scorsese, production designer Mark Friedberg channels “The King of Comedy” in creating a gritty Gotham City (circa ’80) for “Joker,” the origin story starring Joaquin Phoenix as Batman’s legendary nemesis, who starts out as a struggling stand-up comic-turned twisted anti-hero.
 For the hard boiled detective throwback, “Motherless Brooklyn,” production designer Beth Mickle recreates the ’50s: a period that signals the rise of gentrification, with lots of builds, from the detective agency to several apartments, erasing the hint of modernity.